alura/techguide/_data/downloadFiles/EN_US/data-science.md

    - Using Regex in PLN
    - Knowing Word2Vec
    - Combining word vectors to represent texts and classify them
-## Habilidade Auxiliar: Cloud, Big Data and Systems
+## Additional Skill: Cloud, Big Data and Systems
 - [ ] **Big Data and Data Engineering**:
    - Big data is the area of knowledge that studies how to process, analyze, and derive information from data sets that are too large to be analyzed by traditional systems.
    - Data engineering involves the development and organization of processes for collecting, storing, and transforming large-scale data.